jcbastosportela/logioptspp/README.md

 # !!!
 Work in progress !!!
-This repo is almost fulfilling it's purpose but the code is a mess, full of hardcoded paths that!
+This repo is almost fulfilling it's purpose but the code is a mess, full of hardcoded paths!

 # What does this (will hopefully) do
 Allow users of Logitech mice (mine is an MX Master 3) to enjoy smooth scrolling in all applications.